Lichen Planus Pigmentosus

 What are the causes of Lichen Planus Pigmentosus?

-There is not a particularly known aetiology, but some trigger factors can contribute to its development:
+There is not a particularly known etiology, but some trigger factors can contribute to its development:

 • Genetics: A family history of this may increase the risk of developing it